In 1964 the two Church of Scotland charges in Neilston – ‘Old’ and ‘South’ – united to form the present Neilston Parish Church.

 In October 1998 the Congregational Board decided to re-roof the church.
 In December of that year violent storms severely damaged the roof.
 This was further compounded shortly after, when more of the roof was removed by severe weather.
 The congregation left the building on the 6th of January 1999 and moved over to the Church Halls (the former South Church) where they worshipped for over five years, before returning to a completely refurbished Church, both inside and out, on the 6th of June 2004.
 The Reverend Alexander Macdonald, who was a tower of strength during this period, was assisted at a special re-dedication service on that day by four other ministers, including one of his predecessors - the Rev Robert S Whiteford MA and the Rev George Hewitt,the Presbytery Moderator.
 Thereafter, a large and joyous congregation retired to a lunch on the Manse lawns.

-Since 2004, there have not been many changes of note within our Church.
 The Reverend Sandy Macdonald retired slightly early in 2006, due to ill health and after a period of vacancy the Reverend Agnes P Low was inducted as our minister in January 2008, and served with distinction until her untimely death in June 2011,following a period of illness.

 In July 2011 the Church suffered an arson attack which was fortunately spotted early before any real damage could occur.
 The after effects were contained to the front vestibule, with smoke damage to the vestry.
 Due to the hard work and dedication of the church members, the congregation were only out of the Church for two Sundays.
 In September of the same year the lead was stolen from the low room of the entrance vestibules on either side of the church, with some water damage to both roofs, which was quickly repaired.